-After the wedding bells stop chiming, how do you sustain the marital magic?
-After 39 years of being married to the same man, I’ve got a few ideas on keeping the spark burning and the affection flowing toward — not away from — each other.
+After 39 years of being married to the same man/women, I’ve got a few ideas on keeping the spark burning and the affection flowing toward — not away from — each other.

 - When you get home at night, greet each other “Hello” like you mean it.
 No perfunctory greeting while perusing Facebook, answering a text, checking email.
 Make eye contact.
 Shut off the electronics.
 Hug.
 Kiss.
 Smile at each other.

 - Learn together.
 Studies show people who watch TV series have more empathy toward each other than those who watch documentaries.
 Pick a TV series to watch together and discuss the plot development, characters’ reactions and actions.
 Pay attention to where you and your spouse disagree and agree.
 This will give you a window into the other’s perspective that you may not otherwise be privy to.

 - Handle your own family’s issues in your way and let him handle his family’s issues in his own way.
 Realize that people tend to give their own family of origin a pass on egregious behavior, so be prepared to meet resistance if you are overly critical of each other’s relatives.

 - Acknowledge that you both will have differences of opinions — on many issues: childrearing, religious observances, in-laws, finances, politics.
 It’s OK to disagree, but reaching a compromise and consensus moves things along.